Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow): Cover versions

 "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" has been recorded by other artists.
 The B-52's recorded it on their Whammy!
 LP, but it was removed and replaced with a new recording of "There's a Moon in the Sky" on the UK pressing.
 All CD reissues have used the UK version, without formal explanation.
 Tater Totz released a 17-minute live version, recorded in San Francisco in 1989, on their 1993 album, Tater Comes Alive.
 A 27-minute version, recorded live in Los Angeles in 1988, was included as a bonus track on the CD version of the album.
 They also released it on their 1988 album, Alien Sleestacks from Brazil.
 Alan Decotes covered the song on his 2007 album Don't Worry Rock N' Roll.
 Donny Who Loved Bowling covered it on the 2005 album Tree Fort.
 Yo La Tengo covered it live on the radio in New Jersey and released it in 2006 on their album, Yo La Tengo Is Murdering the Classics, a compilation of live impromptu cover-song performances on the New Jersey freeform radio station WFMU.
-A version of the song was recorded by John Flansburgh and John Linnell, two high school friends that would later form the alt rock duo They Might Be Giants in Flansburgh's basement in around 1975.
-It has often been cited by the band as their first recording together.
+In the late 1970s, a version of the song was recorded by John Flansburgh and John Linnell, two high school friends that would later form the alt rock duo They Might Be Giants in Flansburgh's basement.
+It has often been cited by the band as one of their earliest recordings, although they have never released it.